Advanced search

 If you use more Oxycodone injection than you should, or if someone else uses your injection

-Call your doctor or hospital straight away.
-People who have been given an overdose may feel very sleepy, sick or dizzy.
+Call your doctor or hospital immediately.
+People who have been given an overdose may feel very sleepy, sick or dizzy or have hallucinations.
 They may also have breathing difficulties leading to unconsciousness or even death and may need emergency treatment in hospital.
 An overdose may result in a brain disorder (known as toxic leukoencephalopathy).

 When seeking medical attention make sure that you take this leaflet and any remaining injection with you to show to the doctor.